oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

   - Manual Image Creation: Use Docker commands to layer the WDT artifacts from the above table on top of your base image into a new image.

   - WebLogic Image Tool: Use the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool).
 The WebLogic Image Tool (WIT) has built-in options for embedding WDT model files, WDT binaries, WebLogic Server binaries, and WebLogic Server patches in an image.
 The [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample uses the WIT approach.
-For an example, see the sample's `build_image_model.sh` file in the operator source's `kubernetes/samples/scripts/create-weblogic-domain/model-in-image` directory.

 For more information about model file syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}).